 From 1 December 2008 home reports have become a legal requirement for most homes in Scotland marketed for sale.
 These are not to be confused with the home information packs (HIPs) that were scrapped in England in May 2010.
 Each home report is an information pack prepared by a chartered surveyor and paid for by the property seller and contains three parts; a single survey, an energy performance certificate and a property questionnaire.
 Some reports will also contain a mortgage valuation report as well, although this is not a legal requirement.

-The purpose of a home report is to provide you, the potential buyer, with upfront information about the condition of the property, enabling you to make an informed decision.
-They are available at no cost to you through the seller’s estate agent.
+The purpose of a home report is to provide the potential buyer with upfront information about the condition of the property, enabling them to make an informed decision.
+They are available at no cost to the potential buyer through the seller’s estate agent.